 The Haas Institute’s Equity Metrics program develops research-based metrics to enhance our understanding of group-based marginality and structures of opportunity.

 The goals of this program are:

-- To investigate intersection of space and racial/social inequities using available data sources, data analysis methods and GIS technologies;
+To examine racial/social inequities through data-driven research using available data sources, data analysis methods and GIS technologies

-The Haas Institute is developing an Inclusiveness Index that will strive to measure the degree of marginalization experienced by different groups across different societal settings and social cleavages, such as LGBT, race/ethnicity, and religion, and other forms of marginality and stratification.
+A joint project between the Equity Metrics and Global Justice programs, the Inclusiveness Index is a diagnostic tool to measure the degree of marginalization experienced by different groups across different societal settings and social cleavages, such as LGBT, race/ethnicity, and religion, and other forms of marginality and stratification.
 The goal of the Inclusiveness Index initiative is to identify policies, interventions and other levers that have proven effective at ameliorating marginality and promoting inclusivity and equity.
-The Index is a diagnostic instrument intended to help us pursue that goal by illustrating how different metropolitan regions, states and even countries fare relative to each other in terms of inclusivity and marginality.
+This diagnostic instrument helps to achieve that goal by illustrating how U.S. states and other nation-states fare relative to each other in terms of inclusivity and marginality.

 The Equity Indices project aims to better understand how institutions conceptualize and operationalize a myriad of social progress metrics on equity, human development, well-being, and social inclusion.
 This project develops qualitative literature review of and includes a database for storing information on social equity indices projects that are developed by public, private and research organizations.
 The intention is to understand and critique existing process or systems of thought behind these indices projects, and assess how these projects push the envelope of social inclusion, economic well-being, and belongingness.